 Are you thinking of installing your own above ground pool?
 We finished installing our pool a few weeks ago, and I must say that we learned a lot.
 (And many thanks to my in-laws for helping, we couldn’t have done it alone!)
 This is the third and final post on my series of how to install an above ground pool.
-You can get caught up with our progress by reading these:
+To get caught up, first read these:

 *I worked in collaboration on this project with Pool Supplies Canada,who provided me with a discount on pool parts.
 All opinions are my own*